São Paulo Metro P stock

 The São Paulo Metro P stock is a class of electric multiple units built by Construcciones y Auxiliar de Ferrocarriles between 2013 and 2014 to complement the rolling stock of Line 5-Lilac during the 11.5 km expansion between stations Largo Treze and Chácara Klabin.
 It was acquired by Companhia do Metropolitano de São Paulo and operated by it until 2018.
 Currently, it is operated by ViaMobilidade.

-Besides being delivered in 2014, the trains only began operating in 2017, when the CBTC system was fully installed on the line.
+Despite being delivered in 2014, the trains only began operating in 2017, when the CBTC system was fully installed on the line.

 General characteristics

 The São Paulo Metro P stock has lots of differences with the original Line 5 rolling stock (F stock).
 Amongst them: